 Note: If an individual's tuition and fees exceed the highest public in-state undergraduate tuition or fees, additional funding may be available for eligible students through a provision of the Post-9/11 GI Bill® called the Yellow Ribbon Program.

 ASU’s Yellow Ribbon contributions act like scholarships and compete with other ASU-sponsored scholarships for funding.
-Therefore, one stipulation is that new Yellow Ribbon applicants need to be accepted into a definitive program of study — students in exploratory tracks of study will not be eligible for Yellow Ribbon.
+Therefore, one stipulation is that new Yellow Ribbon applicants need to be accepted into a definitive program of study.

 In April of 2011, Arizona's legislature enacted House Bill 2410.
 This bill allows for in-state tuition rates for veterans with an honorable discharge who show intent to become Arizona residents.
 This should eliminate a veteran’s need for Yellow Ribbon, as long as he or she successfully applies for residency.
 Nonresident spouses and dependents of veterans are not covered under HB 2410, but they may be eligible for resident status under Section 702 of the Veterans Access to Care, Choice and Accountability Act of 2014.
 Students that are attending ASU Online are not charged different rates based upon residency and therefore do not need Yellow Ribbon funding.

 The VA mandates that Yellow Ribbon applications be taken on a first-come, first-served basis.
 It is also the VA's intent for participating institutions to continue to support previous Yellow Ribbon recipients through graduation.
 Therefore, those previously supported are given priority over new applicants.
 ASU will begin accepting applications for the 2016-2017 academic year at 8 a.m.
 (Pacific Daylight Time/Arizona Time) on Friday, June 10, 2016.
 Applications may be submitted by fax at 480-522-3058 or as an attachment via email to PTVCforms@asu.edu.
 Submissions will be given priority according to the electronic date/time stamp.
 In order to keep this priority system fair, applications submitted before 8 a.m. on June 10 will be marked as received at 11:59 p.m. on that day.